Home business ideas: profitable options you can start

 Freelancing

-Freelancing means offering your professional skills to clients on a project basis, without driving their overall strategy.
-It's one of the most accessible home business models because you need only a computer and your expertise to start.
-Long-term survival requires a solid plan.
-Just 23% of small businesses in the services-producing sector survive at least 21 years.
+Freelancing means offering your professional skills to clients on a project basis.
+It's one of the most accessible home business models because you typically need only a computer and your expertise to get started.

-• Writing: Produce website copy, articles, blog posts, social media content, press releases, and ad campaigns for businesses
+- Writing: website copy, articles, blog posts, and social media content

 Consulting

-Consulting differs from freelancing in one key way: you provide strategic advice, not just deliverables.
+Consulting differs from freelancing in one important way: you provide strategic advice, not just deliverables.
 As a consultant, you guide business decisions and shape direction rather than simply executing tasks.

 Common consulting services you can offer from home include:

-• Design consulting: Advise on interior design, garden layouts, or product and packaging design strategy
+- Design consulting: advise on interior design, product packaging, or branding strategy

 Virtual assistant